The Northern Tampa Bay Water Use Caution Area (NTB WUCA) includes all of Pinellas and Pasco counties, and the majority of Hillsborough County.

 NTB Recovery Plan a Success

 District staff conducted a hydrologic assessment of the Northern Tampa Bay wellfield recovery in August and September of 2020.
-The assessment indicated that by reducing groundwater withdrawals by about 50 percent since the 1990s, improved rainfall conditions, and implementation of a robust wellfield operations strategy by TBW that prioritized environmental preservation, all MFL lakes and all but one MFL wetland (located on the Morris Bridge wellfield) were meeting their levels, the ecological health of lakes and wetlands had significantly improved, and aquifer water levels were near their highest elevations in 40 to 60 years.
+The assessment indicated that by reducing groundwater withdrawals by about 50 percent since the 1990s, improved rainfall conditions, and implementation of a robust wellfield operations strategy by TBW that prioritized environmental preservation, all MFL lakes and all but one MFL wetland (located on the Morris Bridge wellfield) were meeting their levels, the ecological health of lakes and wetlands had significantly improved, and aquifer water levels were near their highest elevations in four to six decades.